How Long Does It Really Take to Learn Python? (2023 Version)

 Everybody has different goals, and everyone is working in a different scenario, so the real answer might be much different for each person.
 Consider the following:

 What are you learning Python for?
-For a university class, for a marketing role, or are you pursuing an entirely new data science career?
+For a university class, for an engineering role, to become a data scientist, or as a hobby?

 Where is your starting point?
-Do you know Python fundamentals or do you have zero programming experience?
+Do you know programming fundamentals or another language or are you starting from scratch?

 How much time can you devote to practice?
 One hour per day?
 40 hours per week?

-The estimates above come from our students who have taken our Python fundamentals course, and those who have finished our Python career paths, which take someone with zero programming experience to job-ready as quickly as possible using real-world code.
+The estimates above come from our students who have taken our Python fundamentals course, and those who have finished our Data Science with Python career path.

 This article will answer some of the most common questions beginners ask about learning Python, like the following: